 Eye Pressure Test

-Intraocular Pressure Non Contact Tonometry Eye Test For Glaucoma
+Intraocular Pressure Non Contact Tonometry NCT Eye Test For Glaucoma

-The eye pressure is one of the most important health parameters for our eyes.
+The eye pressure test is performed to measure eye pressure (IOP).
+It is one of the most important health parameters for our eyes.
 The eye pressure test ( Tonometry ) measures the intraocular pressure ( IOP ).
-The tonometry is an important part of the various tests performed by your eye doctor during the routine eye check up.
+The tonometry is an important part of the various tests performed by your eye doctor during the routine eye check-up.

 The Non Contact Tonometry ( NCT Test ) is used to measure the eye pressure using a modern medical instrument called Non Contact Tonometer.
 The NCT eye test offers many advantages.
 During the non contact tonometry the use of numbing drops is not required because the instrument does not touch your eye.